MichelleMcConville/01-seo-refactor/README.md

 - `Body:Aside/Section `Deleted the `></img` at the end of the third element
 - `Body:Aside/Section `Reformated the (3) paragraph elements
 - `Body:Footer `Changed the class footer element: `<div>` to `<footer>`
-- Added inline comments throught the code
+- Added inline comments throughout the code

 ### style.css
-- Added inline comments throught the code
+- Added inline comments throughout the code
 - Changed `<div>` to `<nav>` in (3) `Header` selectors
 - Moved the `p` selector down to the `Main` section below the `content `selector
 - Moved the `.benefit` selectors into `Aside..` section below `Articles`